m3irel3s/42_Ft_Printf/README.md

 ![Screenshot from 2024-12-05 14-15-20](https://github.com/user-attachments/assets/74eb5421-664f-4b20-a391-737fd85e671f)

 ## 🔍 Overview
-**ft_printf** is a custom implementation of the standard C `printf` function.
+**Ft_Printf** is a custom implementation of the standard C `printf` function.
 This project re-creates the functionality of `printf` to handle formatted output, providing a learning experience in managing variable arguments and format specifiers in C. The goal is to build a robust, reusable version of `printf` that can be used across future projects, while understanding the intricacies of formatting and printing data in different styles.

 ---